 When BIND 9 is built with GeoIP support, ACLs can also be used for geographic access restrictions.
-This is done by specifying an ACL element of the form: geoip [db database] field value value is the value to search for within the database.
+This is done by specifying an ACL element of the form: geoip [db database] field value is the value to search for within the database.
 A string may be quoted if it contains spaces or other special characters.
-If this is an "asnum" search, then the leading "ASNNNN" string can be used, otherwise the full description must be used (e.g. "ASNNNN Example Company Name").
-If this is a "country" search and the string is two characters long, then it must be a standard ISO-3166-1 two-letter country code, and if it is three characters long then it must be an ISO-3166-1 three-letter country code; otherwise it is the full name of the country.
-Similarly, if this is a "region" search and the string is two characters long, then it must be a standard two-letter state or province abbreviation; otherwise it is the full name of the state or province.
+An "asnum" search for autonomous system number can be specified using the string "ASNNNN" or the integer NNNN.
+When "country" search is specified with a string is two characters long, then it must be a standard ISO-3166-1 two-letter country code; otherwise it is interpreted as the full name of the country.
+Similarly, if this is a "region" search and the string is two characters long, then it treated as a standard two-letter state or province abbreviation; otherwise it treated as the full name of the state or province.

 The field indicates which field to search for a match.
-Available fields are "country", "region", "city", "continent", "postal" (postal code), "metro" (metro code), "area" (area code), "tz" (timezone), "isp", "org", "asnum", "domain" and "netspeed".
+Available fields are "country", "region", "city", "continent", "postal" (postal code), "metro" (metro code), "area" (area code), "tz" (timezone), "isp", "asnum", and "domain".

 The database field indicates which GeoIP database to search for a match.
 In most cases this is unnecessary, because most search fields can only be found in a single database.
-However, searches for country can be answered from the "city", "region", or "country" databases, and searches for region (i.e., state or province) can be answered from the "city" or "region" databases.
-For these search types, specifying a database will force the query to be answered from that database and no other.
-If database is not specified, then these queries will be answered from the "city", database if it is installed, or the "region" database if it is installed, or the "country" database, in that order.
+However, searches for "continent" or "country" can be answered from either the "city" or "country" databases, so for these search types, specifying a database will force the query to be answered from that database and no other.
+If database is not specified, then these queries will be answered from the "city", database if it is installed, or the "country" database if it is installed, in that order.
+Valid database names are "country", "city", "asnum", "isp", and "domain".